rgavigan/chess/README.md

 # Alternatively, just use the shell script provided to do everything in one line
 ./run.sh <port>
 ```
-Use any web browser to connect to http://127.0.0.1:port-number to play the PiChess application.
+Use any web browser to connect to http://127.0.0.1:port-number to play the Chess application.

-## Testing the Application
+## Testing
 ```sh
 # Build the application for testing
 make clean && make runtest